 - GEOL 611 Carbonate Depositional Systems (3) Study of the origin, textures, distribution patterns, and alteration of recent and ancient carbonate sediments.
-Emphasis on the chemistry of formation and diagenesis of carbonates. - GEOL 614 Clastic Depositional Systems (3) Study of depositional processes, physiographic and environmental characteristics, and facies types and relationships of fluvial, deltaic, barrier-barstrand-plain, lagoon-bay-estuary, shelf-abyssal, eolian, lacustrine, and alluvial fan depositional systems and their application to the analysis of past stratigraphic systems. - GEOL 627 Exploration Geophysics I Seismic Principles (3) Definitions of elastic constants; types of seismic waves, seismic recorders; reflection and refraction.
-Electronic data processing; special seismic procedures. - GEOL 628 Exploration Geophysics II Seismic Stratigraphy (3) Processing of seismic data for stratigraphic interpretation; Seismic facies analysis; Hydrocarbon indicators. - GEOL 629 Exploration Geophysics III Gravity and Magnetic Methods (3) Gravity and magnetic prospecting methods as applied to geophysical investigations of the crust.
+Emphasis on the chemistry of formation and diagenesis of carbonates. - GEOL 614 Clastic Depositional Systems (3) Study of depositional processes, physiographic and environmental characteristics, and facies types and relationships of fluvial, deltaic, barrier-bar-strand-plain, lagoon-bay-estuary, shelf-abyssal, eolian, lacustrine, and alluvial fan depositional systems and their application to the analysis of past stratigraphic systems. - GEOL 627 Exploration Geophysics I Seismic Principles (3) Definitions of elastic constants; types of seismic waves, seismic recorders; reflection and refraction.
+Electronic data processing.
+Special seismic procedures. - GEOL 628 Exploration Geophysics II Seismic Stratigraphy (3) Application of seismic data in stratigraphic interpretation; seismic facies analysis; hydrocarbon indicators. - GEOL 629 Exploration Geophysics III Gravity and Magnetic Methods (3) Gravity and magnetic prospecting methods as applied to geophysical investigations of the crust.
 Physical principles; instrumentation, field techniques, and data reduction.
 Geological interpretation and application of these data to the exploration for mineral resources. - GEOL 633 Igneous Petrology and Petrography (3) Study of the origin of magmas and their evolution with emphasis on tectonic and chemical controls.
-Textures, structures, and associations of igneous rocks. - GEOL 634 Sedimentary Petrology and Petrography (3) Description, classification, and genesis of sedimentary rocks in thin section and hand specimen. - GEOL 635 Metamorphic Petrology and Petrography (3) Physical and chemical processes during metamorphism.
+Textures, structures, and associations of igneous rocks. - GEOL 634 Sedimentary Petrology and Petrography (3) Description, classification, and genesis of sedimentary rocks, using hand specimen and petrographic techniques. - GEOL 635 Metamorphic Petrology and Petrography (3) Physical and chemical processes during metamorphism.
 Phase diagrams.
 Metamorphic facies and metamorphic stages. - GEOL 636 Isotope Geology (3) Application of isotopic abundance measurements to the origin of the elements, the solar system, and rock systems.
 Age-dating procedures. - GEOL 638 Structural Petrology (3) Mechanisms of rock deformation.
-Field procedures, universalstage methods, and data analysis and interpretation. - GEOL 639 Advanced Mineralogy (3) Optical mineralogy, X-ray and chemical properties of rockforming minerals. - GEOL 640 Mineral Resource Economics (3) Economics of mineral resources; supply and demand; international trade; national mineral policy; conservation; environmental concerns and costs; surveys of individual commodities including oil and natural gas. - GEOL 644 Advanced Ore Deposits (3) Detailed study of the geochemical controls, petrography, and field relationships of selected types of ore deposits. - GEOL 646 Advanced Groundwater Hydrology (3) Principles of occurrence and movement of water beneath the earth's surface, and influence of various geologic situations upon its behavior.
+Field procedures, universal stage methods, and data analysis and interpretation. - GEOL 639 Advanced Mineralogy (3) Optical mineralogy, X-ray and chemical properties of rock-forming minerals. - GEOL 640 Mineral Resource Economics (3) Economics of mineral resources; supply and demand; international trade; national mineral policy; conservation; environmental concerns and costs; surveys of individual commodities including oil and natural gas. - GEOL 644 Advanced Ore Deposits (3) Detailed study of the geochemical controls, petrography, and field relationships of selected types of ore deposits. - GEOL 646 Advanced Groundwater Hydrology (3) Principles of occurrence and movement of water beneath the earth's surface, and influence of various geologic situations upon its behavior.
 Factors applying to estimates of supply.
-Engineering aspects of ground water. - GEOL 647 Advanced Subsurface Methods (3) An advanced course on systematic and accurate acquisition, evaluation, and interpretation of subsurface data as applied in the search for oil and mineral deposits.

-- GEOL 648 Advanced Petroleum Geology (3) An advanced course in petroleum exploration.
+Engineering aspects of ground water. - GEOL 647 Advanced Subsurface Methods (3) Systematic and accurate acquisition, evaluation, and interpretation of subsurface data as applied in the search for oil and mineral deposits. - GEOL 648 Advanced Petroleum Geology (3) Advanced studies in petroleum exploration.
 Porosity and permeability as related to lithology and hydrodynamics of fluid flow.
-Stratigraphic and structural traps; regional trends and basin analysis; the origin of oil; log interpretation; geophysical exploration. - GEOL 652 Remote Sensing and Interpretation (3) Techniques of remote sensing, including conventional photography; visible and near-visible (multispectral), thermal-infrared, microwave, and radar imagery; and non-image data.
+Stratigraphic and structural traps; regional trends and basin analysis; the origin of oil; log interpretation; geophysical exploration. - GEOL 652 Remote Sensing and Interpretation (3) Techniques of remote sensing, including conventional photography; visible and near-visible (multispectral), thermal-infared, microwave, and radar imagery; and non-image data.
 Image processing and enhancement.
-The geological interpretation of remotely sensed data will be emphasized. - GEOL 655 Thermodynamics of Geologic Processes (3) Thermodynamics applied to problems of igneous, sedimentary, and metamorphic petrology. - GEOL 658 Advanced Geochemistry (3) An advanced course on the geochemistry of igneous, sedimentary, and metamorphic rocks, as well as the distribution of trace elements in diverse environments.
+The geological interpretation of remotely sensed data will be emphasized. - GEOL 655 Thermodynamics of Geologic Processes (3) Thermodynamics applied to problems of igneous, sedimentary, and metamorphic petrology.

+GEOL 658 Advanced Geochemistry (3) Advanced studies of the geochemistry of igneous, sedimentary, and metamorphic rocks, as well as the distribution of trace elements in diverse environments.